madetech/blog/posts/alpine-stack-size.md

 We thought this was very odd, since we still could not reproduce locally.

+**What we knew now:**

+* The stack size was being restricted within our CI-environment.
+* This was not a configuration issue backed into the Docker image, and changing Ruby configuration did not work (which it should).

 ### Decreasing the stack size

 We then decided to reduce the stack size on our local machines (again with the `RUBY_THREAD_VM_STACK_SIZE` environment variable).